KenYu910645/KenYu910645.github.io/_projects/project_amr.md

     </div>
 </div>
 <div class="caption">
     Screenshot showcasing the robot's localization in action.
 The green rectangle indicates the robot's position, while the blue dots represent 2D LiDAR points from the rear LiDAR, and the red dots from the front LiDAR.
-Currently, the robot is navigating a narrow corridor, utilizing LiDAR data to detect nearby obstacles and plan a safe, collision-free path.
+Currently, the robot is in front of a T-section.
 </div>

 <div class="row justify-content-sm-center">